Randy Mastro: Career

 In 2022 he then went to work as a partner at King & Spalding, another of the country's largest law firms.
 Mastro represented several major companies, including Amazon and Chevron.
 He is defending Madison Square Garden Entertainment in suits filed by former New York Knicks star Charles Oakley over his 2017 ejection from the arena, and by the attorney Larry Hutcher after the venue banned 60 lawyers involved in pending litigation against it.

 On July 30, 2024, Mastro was nominated to be the corporation counsel for New York City by mayor Eric Adams, but he withdrew his nomination two months later after many city council members announced their opposition.

 Throughout 2024, Mastro represented the state of New Jersey as it sued to halt New York's congestion pricing plan for Lower Manhattan.

-On March 20, 2025, Mastro was appointed first deputy mayor of New York City by mayor Eric Adams, and oversees important parts of the mayor's agenda including combating antisemitism, reducing fines for small landlords and halting the destruction of a garden on the Lower East Side.
+On March 20, 2025, Mastro was appointed first deputy mayor of New York City by Mayor Eric Adams, making him the first person in city history to serve as top deputy and acting mayor in two different administrations (Adams and Giuliani).
+He oversaw central parts of the mayor's agenda including combating antisemitism, reducing fines for small landlords and halting the destruction of a garden on the Lower East Side.

+Mastro announced on December 5, 2025, that he would resign from office as first deputy mayor of New York City effective December 31, 2025 when Mayor Eric Adams left office as Mayor of New York City at the end of his term.

+In January 2026, Mastro joined Dechert LLP as partner and co-chair of the firm's securities and complex litigation practice.

 Mastro has taught as an adjunct professor at the University of Pennsylvania Law School and Fordham University School of Law.

+Mastro is leading a lawsuit against the Mamdani administration's pied-à-terre tax.

 Personal life

 Mastro lives on Manhattan's Upper East Side.
 In 1994, he married Jonine Lisa Bernstein, an epidemiologist.

 In 2015, Mastro served alongside Alec Baldwin as co-chair of the Hamptons International Film Festival.
 In 2020, several vandals spray-painted the exterior of his home in retaliation for his involvement in a suit to close a homeless shelter on West 79th Street.

 From 2016 to 2025 Mastro chaired the Citizens Union, a non-partisan group promoting local government accountability in New York City.
 He has also served as vice chair of the Legal Aid Society and on the board of advisors of the University of Pennsylvania Law School and the board of the City University of New York.

+He owns a renovated 1925 townhouse worth $17 million on the Upper East Side.